Skip to main content

 Myth – “Seat belts can result in injuries during a crash.”

-However, a seat belt will prevent more severe injuries than it will ever cause.
-Unrestrained, you run the risk of crashing into other occupants, being pinned against the steering column or dash board, or smashing through the windscreen.
+Fact – When worn properly, seat belts seldom cause injuries.
+A seat belt will prevent more severe injuries than it will ever cause.
+Unrestrained, you run the risk of crashing into other occupants, being pinned against the steering column or dash board, or coming through the windscreen.

 Myth – “I don’t need a belt if I’m not going far, am familiar with the route and won’t be going fast.”